 Lectures are an important part of the teaching in science subjects, and whilst attendance at lectures is not compulsory in Oxford, we strongly advise you to attend them.
 In many cases the material that is taught in lectures is not available in books.
 Tutorials are likely to be based on the lectures so attendance at lectures ensures you will get the most from your tutorials.
 Lecturers are free to give out lecture handouts for their courses and many do.
 However, the Departmental policy on this practice allows to the lecturers' discretion as to whether they provide notes or not, and as to how detailed those notes may be.
-Those who do issue lecture notes provide these in hard-copy at the lecture (unless otherwise advised in advance) and these may also be made available on Canvas (provided there are no copyright issues that restrict electronic publication).
+Ordinarily, those who do issue lecture notes provide these via Canvas (provided there are no copyright issues that restrict electronic publication).